-Division/College - The area your office/department is under. (e.g., College of Law, Business Affairs and Finance)
+Division/College - the area your office/department is under. (e.g., College of Law, Business Affairs and Finance)

-Office/Department - Name of your department or office, (e.g. Accounts Payable, Art Department)
+Office/Department - Name of your department or office, e.g. Accounts Payable, Art Department)

-Person completing form - Generally the department's records liaison or designee.
+Person completing form - generally the department's records liaison or designee

-Approval Signature - Signature of the appropriate chairperson/supervisor/director, etc. and the date.
+Approval Signature - signature of the appropriate chairperson/supervisor/director, etc. and the date.

-Approval Signature Records Retention Manager - Signature of University's records retention manager and the date.
+Approval Signature Records Retention Manager - Signature of University's Records Retention Manager and the date - location General Counsel Office.

-Record Series Title - Name of the records series as listed on your records retention schedule.
+Record Series Title - name of the records series as listed on your records retention schedule.

-IUC Retention Number - List the retention group number as listed on your records retention schedule.
+Retention Number - list the retention group number as listed on your records retention schedule.

-Medium Code - Whether the format of the items are (P) paper or (E) electronic.
+Medium Code - whether the format of the items are (P) paper or (E) electronic.

-Volume - Give an estimate of the volume of records to be destroyed.
+Volume - give an estimate of the volume of records to be destroyed.
 Refer to Guidelines to Assessing Volume of Records or Guide to estimate feet occupied by magnetic media.